 Jonah Goldberg is an adjunct fellow at the National Review Institute, a senior editor of National Review, founding editor of National Review Online, and a fellow at the American Enterprise Institute.
 A bestselling author and columnist, Goldberg’s nationally syndicated column appears regularly in scores of newspapers across the United States.
 He is also a columnist for the Los Angeles Times, a member of the board of contributors to USA Today, and a contributor to Fox News.
 He was named by The Atlantic magazine as one of the top 50 political commentators in America.
 In 2011, he was named the Robert J. Novak Journalist of the Year at the Conservative Political Action Conference (CPAC).
 He has written on politics, media, and culture for a wide variety of publications and has appeared on numerous television and radio programs.
-He is the author of two New York Times bestsellers, The Tyranny of Clichés (Sentinel HC, 2012) and Liberal Fascism (Doubleday, 2008).
+He is the author of three New York Times bestsellers, The Tyranny of Clichés (Sentinel HC, 2012), Liberal Fascism (Doubleday, 2008), and most recently Suicide of the West (Crown Forum, 2018).
 At AEI, Mr. Goldberg writes about political and cultural issues for American.com and the Enterprise Blog.
 Mr. Goldberg is also a guest speaker for NRI’s Regional Fellows and Regional Partnership Events programs.

 The National Review Institute is a non-profit organization designated under Section 501 (c)(3) of the Internal Revenue Code and contributions to it are deductible for income, gift, and estate tax purposes.